ark-lang/ark-docs/pointers.md

     vga_start: ^u16 = ^u16(0xB8000);

 ## Referencing Memory
-To get the value at the given memory address, you simply dereference using the caret:
+To get the value at the given memory address, you dereference using the caret:

 ```